sunfounder/esp-4wd/docs/source/app_control_python.rst

   :align: center

 Sunfounder Controller is a platform that can add custom remote control handles.
-It reserves many control interfaces.
+It reserves many widget interfaces.
 There are a total of 17 areas from A to Q. Each area has selectable widgets.

 .. image:: img/arduino_app4.png